Just Dance (video game series): Disney Party series

 Disney Party: Just Dance: Disney Party is the first installment in the Disney Party series, a spin-off to the Just Dance Kids series, published for the Wii and Xbox 360.
-It was released on October 23, 2012 in North America, October 25, 2012 in Australia and October 26, 2012 in Europe.
-It includes songs from Disney films, and current pop tracks from Disney Channel.
+It was released on October 23, 2012 in North America, October 25, 2012 in Australia, and October 26, 2012, in Europe.
+It includes songs from Disney and Disney Channel series and films.